What is Scuba Diving definition?

-Humans were not given the ability to fly nor to breathe underwater.
-Still, they were given the mind which is powerful enough to find ways around the impossible, and Scuba Diving is one of the best innovations of humankind.
+Humans were not given the ability to fly or to breathe underwater.
+Still, they were given the mind powerful enough to find ways around the impossible, and Scuba Diving is one of the best innovations of humankind.

-Scuba diving is a type of underwater activity whereby a person/diver immerses underwater using specialized breathing equipment, which is called a Scuba Unit that is completely independent of a surface air supply.
+It is a type of underwater activity whereby a person/diver immerses underwater using specialized breathing equipment completely independent of a surface air supply.

 The name “scuba” is short for “Self-Contained Underwater Breathing Apparatus.”

-In recreational Scuba Diving, although the use of compressed air is common, a gas blend with a higher oxygen content, known as Enriched Air or Nitrox.
+In recreational Scuba Diving, although the use of compressed air is common, a gas blend with a higher oxygen content is known as Enriched Air or Nitrox.

-Diving with Enriched Air/Nitrox has become popular due to the less nitrogen intake, which reduces the likelihood of the side-effects of breathing Nitrogen at a depth such as Tiredness Nitrogen Narcosis.
+Diving with Enriched Air/Nitrox has become popular due to the lower nitrogen intake, which reduces the likelihood of the side effects of breathing Nitrogen at a depth such as Tiredness Nitrogen Narcosis.

 The safe depth limit for recreational divers is between 30 and 40 meters (100 to 133 feet).
 Going deeper requires further and different types of training and equipment.